-Approved Personnel A person who is engaged by the Supplier to deliver the Services and is named in Schedule
+Approved Personnel A person who is engaged by the Supplier to deliver the Services and is named in Schedule 1.

-The Supplier must use this person in the delivery of the Services and cannot change them without first obtaining the Buyer's written approval.

 Business Day A day when most businesses are open for business in New Zealand.
 It excludes Saturday, Sunday, and public holidays.
 A Business Day starts at 8.30am and ends at 5pm.

-Buyer The Buyer is the purchaser of the Services and is named as the Buyer on page 1 of this Contract for the purposes of this Contract.
+Buyer The Buyer is the entity named as the Buyer on page 1 of this Contract.

-Charges The total amount payable by the Buyer to the Supplier as stated in Schedule 1.
-The Supplier’s Charges include Fees and any Expenses and Daily Allowances stated in Schedule 1.
-Charges are payable on successful delivery of the Services provided a valid tax invoice has been submitted.
+Charges The total amount payable by the Buyer to the Supplier as stated in Schedule 1, including Fees and any Expenses and Daily Allowances.

 Confidential Information Information that: